Pregnancy Care 6 min read

 Consult a healthcare provider and take a pregnancy test for confirming pregnancy and beginning prenatal care.

-Understanding Fetal Development
+First Trimester Milestones: Fetal Development

 • Brain and Spine: The foundation for your baby’s nervous system is formed during the first trimester, including the development of the brain and spinal cord.